 We all share our school and want to maintain a space conducive to learning.
 Although we have caretakers, everyone is responsible for helping to keep our school clean and tidy.
-Your cooperation is needed in keeping the classrooms, hallways, lockers, and other shared spaces in tip top shape.
+Your cooperation is needed in keeping the classrooms, hallways, lockers, bathrooms, and other shared spaces in tip top shape.
 Be mindful to deposit garbage where it belongs, and to recycle paper and pop cans in the appropriate containers.
-Please wear clean footwear into the school.
+Ensure bathrooms are cleaner than when you entered, placing paper towel in the garbage and flushing toilets.
+Please wear clean footwear in school and indoor only shoes in the gym.
 Treat all school equipment with respect and care.